-No costs incurred before the notification of the signature of the contract are eligible to be covered by the budget of the Twinning project, except for the inbound flight of the RTA and costs for participation to training in Commission headquarters in Brussels for the RTA, Beneficiary PL and the RTA counterpart (so-called HQs training).
+No costs incurred before the notification of the signature of the contract are eligible to be covered by the budget of the Twinning project, except for the inbound flight of the RTA and costs for participation to training in Commission headquarters in Brussels for the RTA and Beneficiary PL or the RTA counterpart (so-called HQs training).
 In such cases a prior approval must be granted by the EUD (when the EUD is not the Contracting Authority) in line with DG NEAR policy regarding prior approvals.

-The Contracting Authority (or the EUD if it is not Contracting Authority but under agreements with the Beneficiary country has upheld payment responsibilities) shall pay the first pre-financing to the Member State according to the provisions of the contract.
+The Contracting Authority (or the EUD if it is not Contracting Authority but under agreements with the Beneficiary country has upheld payment responsibilities) shall pay the first pre-financing9 to the Member State according to the provisions of the contract upon the notification of the contract signature.